-Messy Play…squishy, mucky, glittery, bright, wet, happy play!
-Messy play gives children an opportunity to tap into their creativity, explore all sorts of possibilities, enhance and experience their senses and of course…get messy!
+Messy play gives children an opportunity to tap into their creativity, explore all sorts of possibilities, enhance and experience their senses, practice cooperation and of course…get messy.

 Children just love it and well, some parents really just don’t like it all that much.
-It’s just so…messy.
+It’s just so messy.
+There is good reason to create opportunities for messy play for young children.

 You know it’s going to get messy…but it’s also going to be fun, so dive right in with a positive, can do attitude and it will feel easier.